 The Council sponsors the ACEC/Alabama Richard A. Groenendyke Scholarship Award Program for qualifying engineering students each year.
 Two scholarship awards, in the amount of $2,000 each, are awarded annually to qualifying applicants.

-For entry, applications, with supporting documentation must be received to the ACEC/Alabama office by close of business, on January 31, 2022.
+For entry, applications, with supporting documentation must be received at the ACEC/Alabama office by close of business, on January 31, 2023.
 Applications will be processed and delivered to our judges for review and scoring applicant packages.
 Scholarship recipients will be notified in late February and will be recognized at the ACEC Alabama Engineering Excellence Awards Gala, held in Birmingham.
 Details for the awards gala will be announced at a later date.

 ACEC/Alabama will award two $2,000.00 scholarships to the top two finalists.
 Students must be entering their junior, senior, fifth, or Master’s degree year, in the fall of 2018 to qualify.
 In addition, student applicants must be a United States citizen pursuing a Bachelor’s or Master’s degree in engineering or in an accredited land-surveying program to qualify.
 ABET accreditation of engineering programs for scholarship applicants must conform to the following to the particular degree the student is pursuing.